alexblackie/lunarised/README.md

 ![Preview image of the lunarised colour scheme](./preview.png)

-**Lunarised** is a customised derivative of Solarized Light that removes the yellow tint and brings the whole palette towards a more neutral tone.
+**Lunarised** is a light-only Neovim colourscheme inspired by the colours of a lunar eclipse.
 Through the Treesitter support, it also tries to highlight only the things that matter, instead of trying to assign colour just for the heck of it.

 This theme is written in Lua and targets **Neovim ≥0.5** exclusively, with built-in support for native **Treesitter**, **Lualine**, **NERDTree**, and